joanwanjiku/everythingJava/L_Randomization/notes.md

 # DateTime
 - ChronoField enum is used to represent the different fields of a date-time, such as year, month, day, hour, minute, second, and nanosecond.
+- **TemporalField vs TemporalUnit**: TemporalField represents a field of a temporal object, such as a date, time, or duration.
+TemporalUnit represents a unit of time, such as days, hours, or minutes.